-Unlocking real life achievements like landing a high-paying job or a improving your social skills lead to long lasting happiness.
+Unlocking real-life achievements like landing a high-paying job or improving your social skills lead to long-lasting happiness.
 Our video game accomplishments only provide us short-term pleasure, usually followed by the need for more gaming.

 Playing video games is also often used as an escape from stress or other uncomfortable feelings.
 An activity as immersive as today’s video games are a great way to get our mind off things, but when done in excess, becomes a new problem in itself.